Previous Post: Bloodvein Headwaters Day 5: Larus Lake to Barclay Lake

 As you will have noticed if you watched the video clip, the rain had stopped!
 In fact, except for the occasional drizzle it was mostly dry for the next four hours – long enough for us to visit the famous pictograph site, search for a second one, and get up our tent and tarp.

-First we paddled up to the imposing rock face pictured below –
+First, we paddled up to the imposing rock face pictured below –

 While the pictograph site between Murdock and Larus Lakes had been impressive (see here for some pix), this stretch of vertical granite at the east end of Artery Lake has one of the more famous pictograph faces of the entire Canadian Shield.
 The image above shows two of them side by side; Selwyn Dewdney labelled the one on the left “the Bloodvein shaman” and the one on the right “the Bloodvein bison”.

 Appreciating the turn in the weather, we spent some time here taking in the images and trying to figure out what they all meant.
-Without a doubt these images had a spiritual significance to those who put them there.
+Without a doubt, these images had a spiritual significance to those who put them there.
 Just as clear is that our paddling up to them three hundred years later elevated our canoe trip for a while to another level.

 We moved on a half-hour later, heading for the NE arm of Artery Lake and a reported pictograph site there.
 The pic below was taken from the point on the east side of the narrow entrance to this arm – we had pulled in there to stretch our legs and have a bite to eat.

 Up the arm we paddled, not really sure about what we’d find.
-On the west side of the arm we paddled toward this rock face, thinking that it might be one that would meet a shaman’s requirements for a spirit rock where he might petition the maymaygwayshi (the underwater spirits who made the rock their home) for the medicine or other favour he needed.
+On the west side of the arm we approached this rock face, thinking that it might be one that would meet a shaman’s requirements for a spirit rock where he might petition the maymaygwayshi (the underwater spirits who made the rock their home) for the medicine or other favour he needed.

 There really wasn’t another rock face like this on the west side so we were sure we were heading in the right direction.

 As at the main Artery Lake site we had been at a couple of hours before, there was evidence here of the flaking off of the surface rock face.
 What we didn’t find was evidence of ochre on rock.
 Perhaps any pictographs that had been here were on those pieces?
-The fact that someone had chosen this spot to scribble down their “Hey, everybody, I wuz here” notices (I think I am reading the numbers “1973” and “1983”) would seem to be an indication that there was something else here that drew them here – i.e. a pictograph or two.
+The fact that someone had chosen this spot to scribble down their “Hey, everybody, Leroy wuz here” notices (I think I am reading the numbers “1973” and “1983”) would seem to be an indication that there was something else here that drew them here – i.e. a pictograph or two.

 One of the weird things that happens if you stare at rock faces enough in search of pictographs is that you start seeing them everywhere.
 We called it “picto fever”; I’ll admit that I seemed to have a worse case of it than Max, who more than once went along with a detour knowing full well that there was nothing there that wasn’t a geological feature or rusty red lichen!
-Here is natural streak in the rock face that caught my eye from about forty feet away – I could have swore it was a human figure with outstretched arms!
+Here is natural streak in the rock face that caught my eye from about forty feet away – I could have sworn it was a human figure with outstretched arms!

 To make sure we hadn’t missed the actual site, we did end up paddling another 700 meters to the end of the arm but came up empty.
 Back down the west shore we paddled, checking other rock faces as we did so.
 No luck!
 By four our campsite located on a point was up; it sat almost at the middle of an Artery Lake which branches out in all four directions like a twisted cross.